Moving Map#

 Install approach chart#

-1. Tap Config > Store
+1. Tap Config > Store.

-2. Tap Restore - wait until the app loads all the products’ information
+2. Tap Restore - wait until the app loads all the products’ information.

-3. Tap on the desired Georeferenced approach charts package
+3. Tap on the desired Georeferenced approach charts package.

-4. Select which charts to install or tap on Install all
+4. Select which charts to install or tap on Install all.

 Display them on the moving map#

-1. Tap on an aerodrome in a country for which you have installed approach charts
+1. Tap on an aerodrome in a country for which you have installed approach charts.

-Example: LSGP Approach chart
+Example: LFBO Approach chart

 Hide approach charts#